 EMODnet Biology aims to provide a single access point to European marine biodiversity data and products collected in the European regional seas, as defined by the EEA’s Europe’s seas dataset as well as the Caribbean Sea.
 Through our interoperable products, created by assembling individual datasets from various sources, we contribute to the environmental state of ecosystems and sea basins’ assessments.

 The main objective is to contribute to EMODnet’s operational service by maintaining and enhancing services for the European biodiversity data and products.

 EMODnet Biology’s specific objectives are defined in the following tasks:

-- maintaining and improving a method of access to data held in repositories;
+- Task 1: Maintain and improve a common method of access to data held in repositories;

-- constructing products from one or more data sources that provide users with information about the distribution and quality of parameters in time and space;
+- Task 2: Construct products from one or more data sources that provide users with information about the distribution and quality of parameters in time and space;

-- maintaining and improving procedures for machine-to-machine connections for all data and data products;
+- Task 3: Develop procedures for machine-to-machine connections to data and data Products;

 Europe’s seas and oceans are home to a staggering abundance and diversity of life, from large charismatic species such as seals, whales and dolphins, to the microscopic marine algae that form the base of the marine food chain.
 More than 36,000 known species of marine plants and animals are found in Europe, and understanding their geographic distribution, abundance and seasonal, annual or decadal variation is key to detecting changes in the marine ecosystem and for assessing ecosystem health of maritime basins.
 Unfortunately, measuring or observing marine life on a large scale is difficult.